javascript-tutorial/en.javascript.info/1-js/02-first-steps/16-javascript-specials/article.md

 Without `"use strict"`, everything still works, but some features behave in old-fasion, "compatible" way.
 We'd generally prefer the modern behavior.

-Later we'll get acquanted with advanced features of the language that enable strict mode implicitly.
+Advanced features of the language (like classes that we'll study in the future) that enable strict mode implicitly.

 More in: <info:strict-mode>.